BobTheBuidler/ypricemagic/docs/index.rst

 .. module:: y

-   There is a lot of stuff in ypricemagic's docs that a you probably won't need as a user.
+   There is a lot of stuff in ypricemagic's docs that you probably won't need as a typical user.
    I've collected the most interesting components of the library here for your convenience:

    .. autofunction:: y.get_price